Finishes & Materials

 Introducing Our New Powdercoat Color Palette

 We’ve curated a new palette of powdercoat colors informed by both the natural and built environments and thoughtfully selected to maximize your aesthetic vocabulary.
 Grouped into the Vivid Series, the Neutral Series, and the Architectural Series, these new options fit into a diversity of architectural styles.
-And they bring new design opportunities to our exclusive Panguard II® Polyester Powdercoat System recognized for its industry-leading durability, color retention and resistance to wear.
+And they bring new design opportunities to our exclusive Pangard II® Polyester Powdercoat System recognized for its industry-leading durability, color retention and resistance to wear.

 Wood is Good